TheCapercaillie/BankBlazor2/README.md

 ## Trouble while developing
 I encountered a browser-wasm runtime pack error, that I couldnt fix in time that caused big trouble making me unable to check if the code was right.
-It was not a code related error.
+It was not a code related error but i believe it was a workload installment error.

 ## Developer